oracle/oci-react-samples/mtdrworkshop/backend/Readme.md

 ## **Task 1**: Build and push the Docker images to the OCI Registry

+The OCI Container Regisry is where your Docker images are managed.
+A container registry should have been created for you in your compartment.

 1. Edit ./backend/src/main/java/com/oracle/todoapp/Main.java

     - Locate the following code fragment